sourcegraph/handbook/content/departments/tech-ops/tools/endpoint-antivirus.md

 **How to Enroll in Jamf**

 - If your device was purchased by Sourcegraph your computer will be prompted to enroll in Jamf on the Remote Management screen during your new laptop's setup process.
-- If you have purchased your Sourcegraph device from an Apple Certified Reseller, please reach out to the #it-tech-ops Slack Channel to receive an enrollment invitation via email.
+- If you have purchased your Sourcegraph device from an Apple Certified Reseller, please reach out to the #ask-it-tech-ops Slack Channel to receive an enrollment invitation via email.

 **What Jamf will automatically install on new devices**